-Grants would be capped at 85 per cent of the municipal share of the increase in property taxes that result from the redevelopment, payable annually for the remainder of the ten year term following the Property Tax Assistance Program or up to the time when the total grant payments equal the total eligible grants, whichever comes first.
-The City will only pay the annual grant after the property taxes have been paid in full each year and all terms and conditions specified in the registered legal agreement between the City and the applicant have been met.
-It is anticipated that the Rehabilitation Grant will be \$114,411.
+Grants would be capped at 85 per cent of the municipal share of the increase in property taxes that result from the redevelopment, payable annually for up to ten years from Council approval or up to the time when the total grant payments equal the total eligible grants, whichever comes first.
+The City will only pay the annual grant after all the terms and conditions specified in the registered legal agreement between the City and the applicant have been met.
+The maximum Rehabilitation Grant this project qualifies for is \$3,878,794.
+The anticipated maximum grant payment is \$1,955,247 based on the yearly property tax increments prior to the expiry dates.